Project Riese: History

 Due to increasing Allied air raids, Nazi Germany relocated a large part of its strategic armaments production into safer regions including Province of Lower Silesia.
 Plans to protect critical infrastructure also involved transfer of the arms factories to underground bunkers and construction of air-raid shelters for government officials.

 In September 1943, Minister of Armaments and War Production Albert Speer and the senior management of Organisation Todt started talks on Project Riese.
-As a result, the Industriegemeinschaft Schlesien (Silesian Industrial Company) was created to conduct construction work.
-In November, collective camps (Gemeinschaftslager) were established for forced labourers, mainly from the Soviet Union and Poland, POWs from Italy, the Soviet Union, and later Poland as an aftermath of the Warsaw Uprising (List of camps).
+As a result, the Silesian Industrial Company (Industriegemeinschaft Schlesien) was created to conduct construction work.
+In November, collective camps (Gemeinschaftslager, GL) were established for forced labourers, mainly from the Soviet Union and Poland, POWs from Italy, the Soviet Union, and later Poland as an aftermath of the Warsaw Uprising (List of camps).

 A network of roads, bridges, and narrow gauge railways was created to connect excavation sites with the nearby railway stations.
 Prisoners were reloading building materials, cutting trees, digging reservoirs and drainage ditches.
 Small dams were built across streams to create water supplies and sewage systems.
 Later the rocks of the mountains were drilled and blasted with explosives and the resulting caverns were reinforced by concrete and steel.
 For this purpose mining specialists were employed, mostly Germans, Italians, Ukrainians and Czechs, but the most dangerous and exhausting work was done by prisoners.

-The progress of digging tunnels was slow because the structure of the Owl Mountains consists of hard gneiss.
-Most of the similar facilities were bored in soft sandstone but harder, more stable rocks gave the advantage of total protection from Allied air raids and the possibility of building 12 m high underground halls with a volume of 6,000 m3.
+The progress of digging tunnels was slow because the Owl Mountains consist of hard gneiss.
+Most similar facilities were bored in soft sandstone but harder, more stable rocks gave the advantage of total protection from Allied air raids and the possibility of building 12 m high underground halls with a volume of 6,000 m3.

 In December 1943, a typhus epidemic occurred amongst the prisoners.
 They were held in unhygienic conditions, exhausted and starving.
 As a result, construction slowed down significantly.
-There were at least five collective camps and an unknown number of forced labourers and POWs worked for the project, some until the end of the war.
-It is also undetermined how many prisoners lost their lives.
+In at least five collective camps an unknown number of forced labourers and POWs worked on the project, some until the end of the war.
+It is uncertain how many prisoners lost their lives.